SAFE-Stack/docs/docs/quickstart.md

 * [node.js](https://nodejs.org/) (>= 8.0)
 * [yarn](https://yarnpkg.com/) (>= 1.10.1) or [npm](https://www.npmjs.com/)

 \* You don't need Paket if you just want to try out SAFE.
-However it you need to edit NuGet dependencies you can [read docs](https://fsprojects.github.io/Paket/getting-started.html) on how to get started with Paket.
+However if you need to edit NuGet dependencies you can [read docs](https://fsprojects.github.io/Paket/getting-started.html) on how to get started with Paket.

 ## Install an F# code editor